Towards Logarithmic GLSM: The r-spin case: Stable log maps with uniform maximal degeneracy

 Consider the fibered categories of log maps with uniform maximal degeneracies as in Section~\ref{sss:um-category}.
 We now establish their algebraicity and properness.
 By Proposition~\ref{prop:uni-min-stack}, \ref{prop:boundedness} and \ref{prop:log-map-valuative}, it suffices to build these properties upon the stack of log maps.
 We first consider the case of the universal target.

 \begin{theorem} The tautological morphism as in (\ref{equ:forget-max})

-is representable by log algebraic spaces of finite type.
-Furthermore, it is proper and log \'etale.
+is proper, birational, log \'etale and representable by log algebraic spaces.
 In particular, the fibered category $\fU(\cA, \beta')$ is represented by a log smooth log algebraic stack locally of finite type. \end{theorem}